In the summer when fresh berries are bursting at the seams, there’s no better beverage than this recipe for iced tea berry sangria.

 Where can I find berry juice?

-I look in the natural food section of any grocery store for a berry blend that will compliment the sangria.
+I look in the natural food section of any grocery store for a berry blend that will complement the sangria.
 A cranberry raspberry blend will taste good, too.
 If using frozen concentrate, follow the instructions on the label, using iced tea in place of water.

 What are the best berries for Berry Sangria?